Visalan-H/BulkVideoCreator/README.md

  - Bro I send my girl your reels everyday 😎 Keep it up
  - Hey 👋 I really like ur posts and those pickups lines are making me smile 😊

 Also, we have one more page of motivational quotes and two more pages coming up.
-All automated coz I'm lazy. ~vizz
+All automated coz I'm lazy.
+Feel free to use it and spread the word—let’s make this resource available to all! ~Vizz

 ## Dependencies